Irkka/dml/README.md

 #### Rules

 The main purpose of this project is to enable seasoned board-/cardgamers to have a high quality game engine easily available wherever they are.
 The Master Rules Wiki has to be solid and unambiguous.
-Global Events, Character Ultimate Powers and Emblem Power Bonuses have to be balanced and the game sequence has to be robust enough to handle heavy rules abuse from power gamers and weird deck configurations, whether due to poorly shuffled decks or plain chance.
+Events, Character Powers and Vantage Bonuses have to be balanced and the game sequence has to be robust enough to handle heavy rules abuse from power gamers and weird deck configurations, whether due to poorly shuffled decks or plain chance.

 Change suggestions to the rules can be issued in many ways.
-Easiest way is to simply contact one of the Core Developers.
+Easiest way is to simply contact one of the Core Developers at <dragonsmoneylaundering@gmail.com>.
 However, if you want to have your name in the git history or otherwise adopt the workflow used by the Core Development Team, you can refer to the technical contribution guide below.

 **Domain administrator:** *[Ilkka Hakkarainen](https://github.com/Irkka)*